-If $G$ is a looped simple graph then we call the binary matroid $M(IA(G))$ the \emph{restricted} isotropic matroid of $G$; it is represented by the $\left\vert V(G)\right\vert \times(2\left\vert V(G)\right\vert )$ matrix $IA(G)=(I\mid A(G))$.
+If $G$ is a looped simple graph then we call the binary matroid $M[IA(G)]$ the \emph{restricted} isotropic matroid of $G$; it is represented by the $\left\vert V(G)\right\vert \times(2\left\vert V(G)\right\vert )$ matrix $IA(G)=(I\mid A(G))$.
 This use of the term \emph{restricted} is consistent with Bouchet's use of the term for isotropic systems \cite{B5}.
 (The connection between isotropic matroids and isotropic systems is discussed in\ Section 6.)

-Suppose $G_{1}$ and $G_{2}$ are looped simple graphs, and there is a compatible isomorphism $\beta:M(IAS(G_{1}))\rightarrow M(IAS(G_{2}))$ with $f_{\beta}(v)\in\{1,(\phi\chi)\}$ $\forall v\in V(G_{1})$.
-Then $\beta (v_{\psi})=\beta(v)_{\psi}$ $\forall v\in V(G_{1})$, so $\beta$ restricts to an isomorphism between the submatroids $M(IA(G_{1}))$ and $M(IA(G_{2}))$.
+Suppose $G_{1}$ and $G_{2}$ are looped simple graphs, and there is a compatible isomorphism $\beta:M[IAS(G_{1})]\rightarrow M[IAS(G_{2})]$ with $f_{\beta}(v)\in\{1,(\phi\chi)\}$ $\forall v\in V(G_{1})$.
+Then $\beta (v_{\psi})=\beta(v)_{\psi}$ $\forall v\in V(G_{1})$, so $\beta$ restricts to an isomorphism between the submatroids $M[IA(G_{1})]$ and $M[IA(G_{2})]$.
 Moreover, this restriction of $\beta$ is compatible with the natural partitions of these matroids into pairs, and the restriction determines $\beta$.

-Corollary \ref{simpiv} implies that a simple graph is classified up to pivot equivalence by compatible isomorphisms of $M(IA(G))$.
-Similarly, Corollary \ref{pptinv} implies that a looped simple graph is classified up to PPT equivalence by compatible isomorphisms of $M(IA(G))$.
+Theorem \ref{pptintro} implies that a simple graph is classified up to pivot equivalence by compatible isomorphisms of $M[IA(G)]$.
+Similarly, Theorem \ref{pptintro2} implies that a looped simple graph is classified up to PPT equivalence by compatible isomorphisms of $M[IA(G)]$.

-A compatible isomorphism $\beta:M(IAS(G_{1}))\rightarrow M(IAS(G_{2}))$ with $f_{\beta}(v)\in\{1,(\phi\psi)\}$ $\forall v$ can be analyzed by first applying loop complementation to all vertices in $G_{1}$ and $G_{2}$, and then analyzing the corresponding compatible isomorphism $\beta^{\prime} :M(IAS(G_{1}^{\prime}))\rightarrow M(IAS(G_{2}^{\prime}))$, which has $f_{\beta^{\prime}}(v)\in\{1,(\phi\chi)\}$ $\forall v\in V(G_{1}^{\prime})$.
+A compatible isomorphism $\beta:M[IAS(G_{1})]\rightarrow M[IAS(G_{2})]$ with $f_{\beta}(v)\in\{1,(\phi\psi)\}$ $\forall v$ can be analyzed by first applying loop complementation to all vertices in $G_{1}$ and $G_{2}$, and then analyzing the corresponding compatible isomorphism $\beta^{\prime} :M[IAS(G_{1}^{\prime})]\rightarrow M[IAS(G_{2}^{\prime})]$, which has $f_{\beta^{\prime}}(v)\in\{1,(\phi\chi)\}$ $\forall v\in V(G_{1}^{\prime})$.
 Compatible isomorphisms with $f_{\beta}(v)\in\{1,(\chi\psi)\}$ $\forall v$ are less interesting, as Theorem \ref{thmloop} tells us that they can be realized using loop complementation.